Sound engine¶

 In the Phase modulation mode, Generator 1 is a carrier and Generator 2 is a modulator while the Overtone Blend knob determines the amount of the modulation.

-Finally, in the Combined PM+AM modulation mode, Generator 2 frequency-modulates Generator 1, and then the result is audio-rate amplitude cross-modulated between the frequency-modulated Generator 1 and the original Generator 2.
+In the Combined PM+AM modulation mode, Generator 2 frequency-modulates Generator 1, and then the result is audio-rate amplitude cross-modulated between the frequency-modulated Generator 1 and the original Generator 2.

-Corner Matrix¶
+Corner Matrix

-The Corner Matrix is accessible on the Orbiter screen
+The Corner Matrix is accessible on the Orbiter screen screen_orbiter through the Corner Matrix button and allows for

-selection of the Corners under editing (with Single or Multi selection possible),
+1. selection of the Corners under editing (with Single or Multi selection possible),

 To select Corners for editing, tap one or more of the buttons (labeled 1 to 4) in the first column.
 The selected Corners can then be controlled by the five Corner parameters knobs just below the display.